-The MAC program is open to qualified students who are interested in working in the field of counseling.
+The MAC Program is open to qualified students who are interested in working in the field of counseling.

 The conceptual foundation for individual, couple, and family counseling is the interacting social system.
 Counselors are trained and licensed to work with individuals, couples, relationships, family systems, and groups.
 According to systemic theory, it is the interplay between the elements of any social system that matters for healthy functioning.

-Designed to serve students with commitment and interest in counseling, coursework in the MAC program consists of 60 credits that support counseling careers and licensure.
+Designed to meet national accreditation standards and to serve students with commitment and interest in counseling, coursework in the MAC program consists of 60 credits that support counseling careers and prepares graduates for National Certification through the National Board for Certified Counselors (NBCC) and both WA state licenses: Licensed Mental Health Counselor (LMHC), and Licensed Marriage and Family Therapist (LMFT).

-All Students must successfully complete 60 semester credits over the period of three full years following the sequence below.
-Under special circumstances, the time limit for completing degree requirements is seven years.
+All students must successfully complete 60 semester credits over a period of three to seven years designed to follow the sequence below.

+MASTER OF ARTS IN COUNSELING

+Required Cours ses

-Year 1: Foundations
+Year 1: Foundat ions

 MAC 508 Counseling and Helping Relationships

 MAC 518 Group Counseling

 MAC 528 Foundations of Couple and Family Counseling

 MAC 538 Professional Counseling Orientation and Ethics

 MAC 548 Crisis, Trauma, Violence, Abuse

 MAC 558 Contextual Dimensions of Couple and Family Counseling 1

 MAC 568 Human Growth and Development

 Year 2: Impacts

 MAC 578 Impacts of Addictions

 MAC 588 Assessment and Testing 1

 MAC 598 Counseling Practicum

 MAC 608 Research and Program Evaluation

 MAC 618 Social and Cultural Diversity

 MAC 628 Assessment and Testing 2

 MAC 638 Family Structure and Family of Origin

-Year 3: Reflective Practice
+Year 3: Reflecti ve Practice

 MAC 648 Practice of Couple and Family Counseling

 MAC 658 Career Development

 MAC 668 Counseling Internship 1

 MAC 678 Counseling Internship 2

 MAC 688 Applied Group Work

 MAC 698 Contextual Dimensions of Couple and Family Counseling 2

-THE ADVANCEMENT TO CANDIDACY PROCESS
+ADVANCEMENT TO CANDIDACY PROCESS

-On completion of all 500 level coursework (in the fall semester of year 2), and the personal counseling requirement, students may apply to advance to candidacy.
+Upon completion of all 500 level coursework, and the personal counseling requirement, students may apply to advance to candidacy.
 Advancement to candidacy is necessary to begin an internship.
 Advancement to candidacy is not automatic.
 Advancement to candidacy will be based on:

-- Grade point average in graduate courses. - Completion of an essay of 200-300 words. - A letter of recommendation from a current student who has been in the MAC program at least as long as the applicant or a MAC alumnus. - Recommendation of graduate faculty, who evaluate academic preparation and personal suitability of the student for a career in counseling.
+- Grade point average in graduate courses. - Completion of an essay of 200-300 words.

+- A letter of recommendation from a current student who has been in the MAC program at least as long as the applicant or a MAC alumnus. - Recommendation of graduate faculty, who evaluate academic preparation and personal suitability of the student for a career in counseling.